 “There’s a hallucinatory quality to Herzog’s vampiric saga that often drags momentum down to the point of torpor.
 Yet like so much of the German director’s fictional output from this period, what’s sought isn’t excitement or horror in a traditional sense but, rather, an enveloping atmosphere of unreality, of madness, of the animalism that belies civilized society and human behavior.”
 Green Cine Daily

 “It isn’t very often that a horror movie rises to the level of high art (hell, thousands of them can’t even make it to low art!), but with Nosferatu the Vampyre, Werner Herzog has pulled off precisely that.
 The movie is absolutely beautiful to behold, displaying Herzog’s remarkable mastery of his medium with every frame.
 The director’s use of light and shadow is fully up to the very high standard set by Murnau, and Herzog proves equally up to the considerable challenge of replicating the earlier film’s grim, moody atmosphere on color film.”
 1000 Misspent Hours

 Buy Limited Edition BFI Blu-ray Steelbook from Amazon.co.uk

 “Herzog is the only director that I know of to openly embellish the only alluded to themes of vermin and plague from the Stoker novel.
 Dracula brings with him the rats (!) and with them comes the black plague.
-This leads to eerie scenes of coffin parades through the nearly deserted streets and of a last supper where plague-stricken revelers partake in an outdoor feast while rats swarm around their feet under the table.
-These really are incredible scenes.”
+This leads to eerie scenes of coffin parades through the nearly deserted streets and of a last supper where plague-stricken revelers partake in an outdoor feast while rats swarm around their feet under the table.”
 Lisa Thatcher